Anfaal25/Weather-Fashion-Alert/README.md

 - An OpenWeatherMap API key.
 You can obtain one by signing up on the [OpenWeatherMap website](https://openweathermap.org/api).

 ## Setup
+**Note** - At this moment the fashion advisor via OpenAI is not available, due to token shortages.

 1. **Clone the repository to your local machine:**